Blog

 If the airline staff does not let you board the plane because of overbooking, you can claim a reimbursement under EU regulation 261/2004.
 The reimbursement amount depends on the flight distance and itinerary, just like in the case of a flight delay.
 The amount ranges from €250 to €600 and the process of claiming the compensation is the same.

-You have to note however, that you will not be entitled to any compensation if you decide to voluntarily give up your confirmed reserved space on the plane and accept any offer that the airline makes you.
+You have to note that you will not be entitled to any compensation if you decide to voluntarily give up your confirmed reserved space on the plane and accept any offer that the airline makes you.
 They usually offer vouchers, air miles, and other perks in exchange for the seat.
 Your claim will also not be eligible if you arrive at the gate late, don’t have the required travel documents, or cause a safety/health threat to the other passengers.

 Downgrade